-2 children shot at Portland apartment complex
+2 boys shot at Portland apartment complex

 PORTLAND, Ore.
-(AP) — Two children are in the hospital after they were shot inside a Northeast Portland apartment complex Monday afternoon, police said.
+(AP) — Two boys are in the hospital after they were shot inside a Northeast Portland apartment complex Monday afternoon, police said.

 Police responded to a call of a shooting at Northeast 66th Avenue and Tillamook Street at 2:48 p.m., The Oregonian/OregonLive reported.